Carath/javaCrawler/README.md

 - Do some extensive testing, in order to be sure the app doesn't break on invalid POST queries;
 - Return a correct HTTP status code in the previous case;
 - Add the feature to search for user given metadata during the crawling phase [mostly done, this just needs to be integrated to the API];
-- For now, HTML content of web pages is not returned as POST request answers, for testing purpose.
-Re-enable this in the future by modifying the OutputJson.java file;